project-imprimis/libprimis/doc/engine.md

 other engine features; this is because the arguments passed to entities are always integers (and obviously setting 1 as unity w/ only integral steps would be not quite optimal).

+### 3.1.3 Playerstarts

+The playerstarts define where players respawn after they are killed.
+Unsurprisingly, playerstarts have a team associated with them which determines the group of players who are allowed to spawn there; team spawns only can spawn the players belonging to that team.

+Playerstarts have parameters which define the orientation of players who spawn at them.
+The playerstart entity has only two relevant parameters; the last three attributes have no effect on the behavior of the entity.

+#### Parameters

+#### 0 `team`

+0 for FFA, 1/2 for teams blue and red respectively.
+Available spawns for any arbitrary player are limited to playerstarts who share the same team index.

+#### 1 `yaw`

+The yaw (azimuthal) angle of the player when they spawn, in left-handed (clockwise) degrees.
+Setting the yaw of the playerstart is important to prevent players from spawning facing the wrong way, such as towards a wall.